 Barely a few minutes into our mission and I was already annoyed--actually we were still in the process of getting to our mission.

 As the stewardess had said she returned shortly after with a heavy briefcase full of props for the safety talk.
 Her thin arms struggled to pull the green briefcase down the passageway, yet she remained stubborn and refused help from the passengers.
 Aiti had fallen asleep before she even got to the front, he was like a child after tantrum: tired.
 Azura remained glued to his book.

 “Hey, Azura,” I whispered at him.
 “Put that book away she’s giving a safety talk.”

 “Hmm?”
 Azura turned to look at me.
 “Does it matter?
 No tools here can help us if this mother goes down.
 If we don’t die on impact, or the explosion, then its massive weight will crush us.
 It’s a make it or break it situation, no point in trying to give people false hope.”
 His gaze bounced back to his book.

 ‘How the hell am I going to get along with these guys?’
-I asked with a long sigh full of stress, uncertainty and desperation.
+I asked with a long sigh full of stress.